KK4TEE/factARy/README.md

 * Python Server: Functional, included in this repository
 * Unity Viewer:  Somewhat Functional, not included yet.

-I will continue development in spare time.
 The Unity client currently uses some proprietary plugins that can't be shared in an open source project, so I will see about adjusting the project to share what I can.
+A zipped executable will be coming soon(tm) to the Releases page.

 # Requirements:
 * Full legal copy of Factorio